arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

     content: |
       [Autodesk Netfabb](https://www.autodesk.com/products/netfabb/overview) is a suite of tools for streamlining and optimizing additive manufacturing processes.

-      As Lead Designer I supported new features and redesigns within Netfabb Simulation Utility for the 2017 and 2018 releases.
+      As Lead Designer, I supported new features and redesigns within Netfabb Simulation Utility for the 2017 and 2018 releases.
 For a full list of _What's New_ by version:

       - [What's New in Autodesk® Netfabb 2017](http://help.autodesk.com/view/NETF/2017/ENU/?guid=GUID-6EAF21B6-F2E0-4F1A-AB42-ABFC119133AB)
       - [What's New in Autodesk® Netfabb 2018](http://help.autodesk.com/view/NETF/2018/ENU/?guid=GUID-66C2312A-BE6C-4513-9865-BC2ADDF78B9E)